 He knows his best is yet to come!
 If people criticize him, he is not dismayed.
 If someone points to him his defects he had never suspected they existed in him, he does not get angry.
 Instead, he starts working on those defects to remove theme.
 On the other hand, however, if worldly people praise him, he hardy takes notice of it.

 - ਗੁਰਮਤਿ ਪਾਈ ਵਡੀ ਵਡਿਆਈ ਸਚੈ ਸਬਦਿ ਰਸੁ ਪੀਜੈ ॥: Realization of Gurmati (Wisdom of the Gurbani) is the great glory; drink in the essence of the True Shabad (sggs 568).

 However, those established in their Mool, care less if and when they are praised, slandered or criticized by the worldly people.
 Nothing can deviate them from the Way of the Truth.
-Baabaa Kabeer Jee tells the worldly people:
+Bhagat Kabeer Jee tells worldly people: